-Anabolic steroids work quite a bit differently compared to other drugs of abuse.
+Anabolic steroids work quite a bit differently compared to other commonly abused drugs.
 They do not have the same kinds of psychoactive effects on the brain.

 The main difference is that steroids do not cause acute spikes in dopamine, which is the neurotransmitter responsible for the addictive properties of other common illegal drugs.

 Nevertheless, prolonged use of steroids can affect many the same neurological pathways and neurotransmitters the function of which are changed by other drugs.